cpske/ISP/assignment/ku-polls/inception.md

 The idea is: in an existing wiki page (e.g. Home) create a link to a page that doesn't exist yet.
 A wiki link is text inside double brackets like this `[[Page Title]]`.

-Save the page, view it, and click on the (<font color="red">red</font>) link.

-Github will prompt you to create the new page!
+Save the page, view it, and click on the <font color="red">red</font> link to create the new page!

 ### How To Use a Github Wiki

-A wiki is a good location for project documents.
+A wiki is an excellent location for project documents.
 A good example is Microsoft [VS Code Project](https://github.com/microsoft/vscode).

 [Documenting your projects on Github](https://guides.github.com/features/wikis/) describes what should be in your README and in what order.